AliSoftware/alisoftware.github.io/_posts/2016-03-30-pattern-matching-2.md

 Here you see that we mixed `cases` with a single `Int` value and `cases` with `Range<Int>` values.
 That's not a problem as long as all possible cases are covered by your `switch`.

 Even if using `Int` for ranges is the most common case, we can also do that with other `ForwardIndexType`, including… `Character`!
 Remember the code above?
-The problem is that it printed "Consonant" even for ponctuation characters and anything other than `A-Z`.
+The problem is that it printed "Consonant" even for punctuation characters and anything other than `A-Z`.
 So let's solve that[^only-for-demo] (and also include lowercase vowels and consonants):

 ```swift
 func charType(car: Character) -> String {